freaktechnik/grunt-init-openwebapp/README.md

 Bower        | The bower components folder | `dist/vendor/`
 Transaltions | `locales/`                  | `dist/locales/`

+These are easily adjustable within the first few lines of the Gruntfile.

 ### Special functions

 #### HTML
 You can use the special `{{locales}}` placeholder within your HTML files, which will be replaced with a comma separated list of available locales.
 For example: `en,de,fr,rm,el`.

 #### Localization
+The template initializes with an app.properties and an manifest.json file for the default language specified.
+The transifex resources are called app and manifest respectively.

 #### File Headers
+All minified, concatenated or uglified files get a default header containing the app name, author and licenses.
+It can be customized in a Gruntfile config property.

 [freaktechnik/mines.js]: https://github.com/freaktechnik/mines.js